eyjohn/otinterop/docs/poc.md

 This PoC (proof of concept) describes how OpenTracing can be supported in an environment that mixes a Python with native extensions that utilise the native C++ implementation, which will be referred to as a **mixed platform** application environment.
 These ideas apply to other scenarios such as native Node.js modules or even across tightly coupled process barriers (e.g. fork/exec).

+The term **platform** in this document refers to the application code executed within a specific environment.
+For example, C++ code which is compiled and executed natively, Python code interpreted and executed by the Python interpreter or Java code which is compiled and executed by the JVM.
+The term is NOT used to refer to the executing runtime (Python interpreter or JVM).
+This PoC does not require any changes or tracing support from any executing runtime and applies only to the tracing frameworks, in this case OpenTracing.

 ## Background Reading

 This POC builds upon the concepts described in the [OpenTracing Specification](https://opentracing.io/specification/) and requires an understanding of Distributed Tracing.
 The book [Mastering Distributed Tracing](https://www.oreilly.com/library/view/mastering-distributed-tracing/9781788628464/) is a great resource for learning about Distributed Tracing fundamentals.